SeekyCt/spm-decomp/README.md

 ```
 so it seems unlikely the devs would've switched to this weird while format over a for loop.

+## Matching Notes
+- No attempt is made to match assert line numbers
+- String pool offsets won't match for incomplete files

 ## Credits
 Various members of the TTYD community for their documentation here https://github.com/PistonMiner/ttyd-tools and for porting the demo symbol map to the final game